shivasiddharth/GassistPi/README.md

 5. Copy the authorization code from browser onto the terminal and press enter

-6. After successful authentication, the Google Assistant Demo test will automatically start.
-At the start, the volume might be low, the assistant volume is independent of the Pi volume, so increase the volume by using "Hey Google, Set volume to maximum" command.
+6. After successful authentication, the Google Assistant installation will finish.

-7. After verifying the working of assistant, close and exit the terminal

 *************************************************